SBobbe/blog-posts/create_readme_instructions.md

 ## Review and Commit (to Streamlined Documentation!)

-8. Open Github Desktop.
+8. **Commit**: Open Github Desktop.
 You should see your README.md file open in your "Notes" repository.
 Find two text boxes above the "Commit to **main**" button.
 Type README.md in the title field and in the description field write "Created a guide for publishing .md files."
 Document these steps in your how-to guide and save in VSCode again.
 Then, hit "Commit to Main."
-9. The next step, which you can include in your guide before you save it again, is to press the "Publish branch" button at the top of the screen.
+9. **Publish**: The next step, which you can include in your guide before you save it again, is to press the "Publish branch" button at the top of the screen.
 This will publish what you've worked on from your local repository to the remote one.
-10. Great job, you've done it!
+10. **Celebrate**: Great job, you've done it!
 Go ahead and press the "View on Github" button or go directly to the Github website to see your finished project.
 After any changes you make to your guide, remember to save in VSCode, give a summary of changes and description in Github Desktop, and commit and push your updates.